 The following knowledge base article provides information if you need to adjust the number of threads - Image effects are not displayed in Confluence 5.5 or later.

-You can display multimedia files (such as video, audio and animation) that are attached to your page using the Multimedia Macro.
+You can also display a wider range of multimedia files (video, audio and animation) using the Multimedia Macro.

-Display online multimedia (such as YouTube or Vimeo videos) using the Widget Connector Macro.
+Display online video (such as YouTube or Vimeo videos) using the Widget Connector Macro.